Banner of the Stars: Manga

 One-volume manga adaptations of the Banner of the Stars and Banner of the Stars II anime series have been released by Dengeki Comics on October 27, 2001 and July 27, 2002, drawn by Toshihiro Ono and Wasoh Miyakoshi respectively, after they were serialized in Monthly Comic Dengeki Daioh magazine in 2001 and 2002.
 The manga volumes were released in English by Tokyopop on August 3 and October 12, 2004 under the names Seikai Trilogy, Vol. 2: Banner of the Stars: The Shape of Bonds and Seikai Trilogy, Vol. 3: Banner of the Stars II: Protecting the Precious.
 These volumes were referred to by Tokyopop as the second and third parts of the Seikai Trilogy.
 This was because at the time of publishing, only three anime series were adapted from Hiroyuki Morioka's works, and Banner of the Stars III was yet to be made.
 Crest of the Stars was considered the first part of the trilogy.

 Video game

 The Banner of the Stars series was adaptated into a Japanese video game for Windows.
 Named after the series, Gainax released it on September 26, 2003.
 It is a member of the wargame genre, featuring interactions with some characters from the novels in-between the battles.
 A port for the PlayStation 2 console was released on April 21, 2005.

 Reception

-Banner of the Stars was nominated for the Grand Prize of the 1st Sense of Gender Award in 2001.
+Banner of the Stars was nominated for the Grand Prize of the 1st Sense of Gender Awards in 2001.